nde-jesu/Wolf3D/README.md

 # Wolf3D
-A way of learning raycasting
+Learning raycasting with a game

 ## Install
 For now, it works on **macOs Sierra**, I didn't tested with other OS yet.